Interview with Nicki Patel, Founder/Designer of milo+nicki.

 Before my interview with Nicki Patel, I only knew milo+nicki: a vibrant, liberating, sustainable womenswear brand.

-The woman, and her dog, behind the brand evoke the same sense of spirit, empowerment and humanitarianism as the brand does.
+The woman, and her dog, behind the milo+nicki evoke the same sense of spirit, empowerment and humanitarianism as the brand does.
 Nicki wears her heart on her sleeve and designs her collections around her values.

 In college Nicki majored in Accounting and Sports Management and dreamt of the day she would work in the front office for a major league team.
 That is until fate and divine intervention had other plans for her.